lustre-labs/lustre/pages/guide/04-spa-deployments.md

         uses: actions/deploy-pages@v4
 ```

-> **Note**: Make sure to update the Gleam and OTP versions to match your project's requirements.
-Also verify that the app name used in the `sed`-command matches the name of your application.
+> **Note**: Make sure to update the Gleam and OTP versions to match your project's
+> requirements.
+Also verify that the app name used in the `sed` command matches
+> the name of your application.

 This workflow: